-This report provides a comprehensive overview of the current state of protected areas in Europe and aims to assist policy makers and the wider public in understanding protected areas in Europe.
+This Digital Report provides a comprehensive overview of the current state of protected areas in Europe and aims to assist policy makers and the wider public in understanding protected areas in Europe.

 European protected areas increased in the last decades, covering over 1.84 million km² of land and sea.
 With an area of just over 1 million km², the central driver behind this achievement is the Natura 2000 network.
 On national level, countries exhibit quite distinct approaches in protected area designations and priority setting.